Video modeling: Autism

 Video modeling has been proven to successfully teach empathy, or perspective, where other methods have failed.
 The ability to be able to "see things from another person's point of view" is termed theory of mind by the research community (ToM; Happe et al., 1996).
 This ability is well developed by the age of 4 in typical children, but appears to be delayed or absent altogether in children with ASD.
 Researchers Marjorie H. Charlop-Christy and Sabrina Daneshvar observe:

 Video modeling was used to teach perspective taking to three children with autism....Generalization across untrained similar stimuli was also assessed.
 Video modeling was a fast and effective tool for teaching perspective-taking tasks to children with autism, resulting in both stimulus and response generalization.
 These results concurred with previous research that perspective taking can be taught.
 Unlike other studies, however, wider ranges of generalization were found.

 This study is significant as it illustrates the increased generalization, or continued natural use of a learned skill.
 This effect has been witnessed in areas ranging from the teaching of conversation to pretend play to purchasing skills using video modeling.

 A specific form of video modeling based on the discrete trial method of applied behavior analysis was developed and documented by Laura Kasbar in 2000 as a way to teach children who do not respond well to other kinds of therapy, including traditional applied behavior analysis (ABA).
 Kasbar in 2000, and then Dunn and Dunn in 2006, recognized that the precepts of ABA, most notably the very controlled or "discrete" presentation of desired information could be more effectively taught using the video medium rather than in vivo (Dunn and Dunn, 2006).
 Using this method, retention of the information taught is greatly increased.
 Video modeling was also shown to be an effective way to teach older children, when many other therapy methods have been ineffectual.
 This work was furthered in the study, "Using Video-Enhanced Activity Schedules and Matrix Training to Teach Sociodramatic Play to a Child with Autism" by Melissa Dauphin, Elisabeth M. Kinney, Robert Stromer in their study which demonstrated video modeling's ability to improve and encourage non-scripted interaction and communication.
-Chistos K. Nikopoulos (2007) found that video modeling could be used to produce generalized social skills.
+Christos K. Nikopoulos (2007) found that video modeling could be used to produce generalized social skills.